idlesign/makeapp/docs/source/userconf.rst

 .. note::

-    You can provide more application layout flavors by combination of templates.
+    You can provide more application layout flavors by a combination of templates.

-    * `-t` switch allows several comma-separated template names.
+    `-t` switch allows several comma-separated template names.
+Order matters.